arduino/arduino-lint/docs/CONTRIBUTING.md

 #### Local development

-The documentation consists of static content written over several Markdown files under the `docs` subfolder of the arduino-lint repository, as well as the dynamically generated [command line reference](commands/arduino-lint.md).
+The documentation consists of static content written over several Markdown files under the `docs` subfolder of the Arduino Lint repository, as well as the dynamically generated [command line reference](commands/arduino-lint.md).

 When working on the documentation, it is useful to be able to see the effect the changes will have on the generated documentation website.
 You can build the documentation website and serve it from your personal computer by running the